mikehdt/crystal-ui/README.md

 Note that at the moment, Android Browser 4.3.x and below have issues with the use of whitespace and REM units.
 This is resolved as of Android 4.4.
 There are some possible workarounds if you aren't able to eliminate whitespace in your HTML:

+1. Minify your source code.
+In PHP, this can be done by capturing and parsing the output buffer at its most basic; you may wish to cache the output to prevent parsing with every page view.
+Other languages such as ASP have similar possibility.
+2. Forego some of the niceness of inline blocks (vertical alignment, centring) and use floats.
+This is set with the configuration option `$use-logic`.
-1. There is a config option to enable some imprecision (very minor, a few px at most) into the grids generated.
+3. Enable some imprecision (very minor, a few px at most) into the grids generated with the option `$use-imprecision-hack` set to `true`.
 Desktop browsers such as Chrome, Safari and Internet Explorer account for it *mostly* - mobile browsers tend to be most affected in their output.
 However, this imprecision does negate the need for messing with whitespace.
-2. There is a config option to switch the grids to use floats instead of inline-block, at the expense of some nice features such as vertical alignment or decent guttering.
-This may be acceptable in many cases.
-3. If you wanted to use JavaScript to sniff for Android devices, you could add in a negative word-spacing (-0.43rem on grid container, normal on grid item) hack.
-You'd need to use JavaScript as this hack now breaks in Chrome as of version 25.
+4. If you wanted to use JavaScript to sniff for Android devices, you could add in a negative word-spacing (-.43rem on grid container, normal on grid item) and letter-spacing (-.31rem on grid container, normal on grid item) hack.
+You'd need to use JavaScript as this hack now breaks in Chrome as of version 25 and so cannot reliably be used with desktop browsers - or some custom fonts.

-A future idea could be using flexbox.
-It's the most promising solution, but would forego many backwards-compatibility needs.
-There's also the issue of differing levels of support due to the different draft specs.
-Browser render performance, mostly notably with the older draft specs, may be an important consideration for using flexbox on mobile devices.
-Though increases in hardware and software in the next two to three years could render performance consisderations entirely negligible for the most part.
+A future idea could be using flexbox, although it seems that the CSS Grid Layout spec may be the best future solution.
+However this would forego any backwards-compatibility needs.
+There is also the issue of differing levels of support due to the different draft specs.
+Browser render performance, mostly notably with the older draft specs, may be an important consideration for mobile devices.
+However increases in hardware and software in the next two to three years could render performance consisderations entirely negligible for the most part.

 ## Demo